ruo2012/sir/README.md

 http://hadoop.apache.org/  (Hadoop-experts love it.)
 https://lucene.apache.org/  (Super-simple query language.
 Love it.
 Stole it.)
 https://www.mongodb.com/  (Will be good to use as opponent for performance press-releases.)
 https://www.postgresql.org/  (Not the biggest player, but definetly the scariest, and they support SQL.
 Hard nut.
-Hope they suck at compression.)
+Hope they suck at compression, tooling and at generating traction.)

-Anyone in telecom who already masters storing of vast data and are looking to productifying their solutions.

-The NSA and FRA, if they productify their solutions.
-Who's paying for those btw?

 ## Get in touch